 Perfect for families with children, groups and individuals who are looking for outdoor things to do on a summer day in Edmonton.
 Check out our popular Saturday full day canoe or solo kayak trips.
 For example, paddle down the North Saskatchewan River from Devon to Edmonton.
 Or go Sunday afternoons and admire the Downtown Edmonton skyline.
 The current takes you on a 3 hour trip from Laurier Park to Capilano Park.

-On summer weekdays after work, you can enjoy your Happy Hour on the river.
+On summer weekdays, you can enjoy our Happy Hour on the river.
 In other words, you drift through the downtown river valley, take your mind off the job and watch the sunset over Edmonton.

 No paddling experience is necessary.
 You quickly learn how to steer your canoe or single kayak and, in addition, the current takes you downstream.

 Furthermore, you can bring your own private canoe or kayak and we shuttle you and your boat up the river.
 From there you follow the current back to your car.